-Root canals: A Welcome Relief
+Root canal Therapy: A Welcome Relief

 Toothaches are never something that you want to experience.
 The pain can quickly become unbearable, affecting every area of your life, including your ability to eat, sleep and speak comfortably.
 When you notice a toothache, the best course of action is to visit your local Arlington Heights dentist.
 If you have a toothache, come in to Westgate Dental Care to see what our team of elite dentists can do to help your pain, even if that involves one of the most misunderstood procedures in dentistry: The root canal.